 Principal and secondary activities are "backed up by ancillary activities, such as, for example, administration, accounts, data processing, process monitoring, purchasing, sales and marketing, warehousing, repairs, transport and renovation.
 These ancillary activities within a unit are carried out in order to permit or facilitate production by the unit of goods and services for third parties."
 The products of ancillary activities do not generate gross fixed capital formation nor do they normally form part of the unit's end product, and are not themselves supplied to third parties.
 Examples of ancillary activities include the production of small implements for the unit's use, own-account transport, sales of own products, or the administrative departments of an enterprise.
-For the purpose of classification according to type of activity of the enterprise or other economic unit, the general rule is that "the ancillary activity is not taken into account when classifying the activity of the entity by which the ancillary activities are carried out".
+For the purpose of classification according to type of activity of the enterprise or other economic unit, the general rule is that "the ancillary activities in clude the ancillary activities are carried out".